danilodelucio/DL_Blender_B2B/README.md

 ![cover_v001](https://github.com/user-attachments/assets/f592f743-bdbe-4122-9ad5-758f04f99c62)

-This repository provides the full workflow from Blender to compositing in Nuke/Fusion:
+This repository provides a complete AOV - Back to Beauty workflow from Blender to Compositing in Nuke or Fusion:
-- DL_FileOutput for Blender to set the AOV names automatically;
+- **DL_FileOutput** for Blender to set the AOV names automatically;
 - AOVs Back to Beauty Templates for Nuke/Fusion;

 # DL_FileOutput